 - Pack under the cover of the frame joints until level with the finished floor.
 For 2 or 3 part covers, pack under the frame joints to prevent sagging.

 - Prepare internal formwork ensuring the frame will be fully supported.
-For covers with ‘holes’, cover with metal sheeting or similar.
+For covers with ‘holes’ to reduce the overall weight, cover with metal sheeting or similar prior to pouring.

 - Using the marks on the frame and cover (as per above), place the covers back into the frame ensuring the top edges of the covers are level with the frame.
 Check the covers for any rocking or movement and adjust packing as required.

-- Replace all keyhole plugs and boltdown covers.
+- Cover all keyhole plugs and boltdown points.

 NOTE: For some loadings, reinforcing may be required in the rebate under the frame.
 This reinforcement should be installed to the engineer’s details.